g-harel/blobs/README.legacy.md

 The legacy API exists to preserve compatibility for users importing the package using a `script` tag.
 Because [unpkg.com](https://unpkg.com) serves the latest version of the package if no version is specified, I can't break backwards compatibility, even with a major release.
-This API also preserves a few features that could potentially be still be useful to some users (guide rendering and editable svg).
+This API also preserves a few features that could potentially still be useful to some users (guide rendering and editable svg).

 ---